Bruce Bimber: Academia and research work

 Bimber has long argued that the impact of the Internet on political behavior is complex.
 In 2000, he said the Internet should not be viewed as a single entity with a uniform effect, that is either good or bad, and more research was needed to understand its impact fully.
-He characterized the internet then as a "virtual Wild West," highlighting the lack of regulatory principles and governing bodies comparable to other major global industries.
-Bimber has noted how in the last decade the increasing harm associated with the internet has become clear, highlighting the need for meaningful and serious public policy changes, and calling for a re-evaluation of societal approaches and corporate responsibility, especially in light of rapid AI advancements.
-He has argued that unless AI regulations are established soon, the new industry will quickly achieve the same political status as the Internet industry, in which powerful firms defend the unregulated free-market status quo in order to protect huge streams of revenue.
+In 2023, he characterized the internet as a "virtual Wild West" lacking the regulatory frameworks common to other major industries.
+Bimber has called for stronger public policy responses to harms associated with the internet and has expressed concern about the pace of AI development outrunning regulatory frameworks.